Perkins Opera House: History

 The Monticello Opera Company was formed in March of that year and performed at the first fund-raising event at the home of Mr. and Mrs. John H. Phipps.

 The purchase of the Perkins Block was consummated on October 17, 1973.
 On that date, the Monticello Opera House, Inc. purchased the building with money raised through fund-raising efforts, a grant from the State of Florida and a private donation from Mrs. Dorothy Simpson, who held one-half interest in the building.

 Maintenance and restoration of the facility continues to this day.
 In a joint effort with the Florida Department of State, Division of Historic Resources, a restoration project was completed in the area of the original stairway leading to the auditorium balcony.
 The construction brought the facility into compliance with fire code regulations to allow the lawful use of seating in the balcony.
 The project was completed with a sensitivity to the original architectural features and makes use of original molding and wainscoting wherever possible.
 Although the original seating in the balcony remained intact, the seats on the main level of the theater had to be replaced.
 The current seating was donated by Tallahassee Community College President during the school's renovation of its theater.
 Installation of the "new" seats was accomplished entirely with volunteer labor from members of the community.

 Although the downstairs had been remodeled to accommodate those with disabilities, it was not until May 2004, that the theater became accessible.
 In 1999 $25,000 was donated in the memory of Dr. Gerald M. Cathey to institute fund raising efforts for installation of an elevator.
 An additional $25,000 was raised over the course of the next two years through donations from benefactors and production proceeds from the Opera House Stage Company.
 A $50,000 matching grant from the Department of State, Division of Historical Resources resulted in the hiring of Riley Palmer Construction to complete this long desired renovation.

 Present usage

-The Monticello Opera House is commonly used for a variety of events including children's theater, murder mystery dinners and large musicals.
-There is also a patio and gazebo in the back where weddings and receptions are held.
+The Monticello Opera House is used for a variety of events including children's theater, murder mystery dinners and large musicals.
+The patio and gazebo in the back host weddings and receptions.